myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 - Done for all questions

 ### 3.2 Machine Learning Models
-- For Q3, "Can we accurately predict the axiety, depression, and insomnia level based on their music taste or frequency using maching learning models?"
+- For Q3, "Can we accurately predict the anxiety, depression, and insomnia level based on their music taste or frequency using maching learning models?"
 - Utilize **sklearn models**:
-  - DecisionTreeClassifier.
-  - DecisionTreeRegressor.
+  - **DecisionTreeRegressor**
+  - a regression machine learning algorithm provided by sklearn, efficiently partitions input space, assigning mean values to regions.
+Its versatility in handling various data types, such as integers and strings makes it a powerful tool for accurate predictions for this project.
 - Dataset Division:
-  - **Train** (80%)  and **test** (20%) subsets.
+  - **Train** (90%)  and **test** (10%) subsets.
   - Input and output sets.
   -   Input: ['Fav genre'] or ['Hours per day']
-  -   Output: ['Anxiety', 'Depression', 'Insomnia']
+  -   Output: ['Anxiety'], ['Depression'] or ['Insomnia']
 - Model Training:
   - Train subset used for model training with sklearn machine learning models
   - Test set evaluates prediction accuracy.
 - Evaluation Metrics:
-  - DecisionTreeClassifier: **accuracy score**. - 0 to 1
   - DecisionTreeRegressor: **mean squared error**.
+  - **mean squared error**: Squared value of the average value of error for prediction.

-**Objective:** Assess the practicality of using music preferences as predictors for understanding and predicting mental well-being.
+**Objective:** Assess the practicality of using music preferences as predictors for mental well-being.

 ## 4. Result
 ### Q1: What are the genres associated with the highest mental health issues?